 The Tribe must provide ARB with documentation demonstrating that the limited waiver of sovereign immunity entered into pursuant to section 95975(l)(1) has been properly adopted in accordance with the Tribe's Constitution or other organic law, by-laws and ordinances, and applicable federal laws.

-For offset projects located on Indian lands, as defined in 25 U.S.C. § 81(a)(1), the Tribe must also provide ARB with proof of federal approval of the Tribe's participation in the requirements of the Cap-and-Trade Program, or documentation from the U.S. Department of the Interior, Bureau of Indian Affairs that federal approval is not required.
+For offset projects located on Indian lands, as defined in 25 U.S.C. § 81(a)(1), the Tribe must also provide ARB with proof of federal approval of the Tribe's participation in the requirements of the Cap-and-Invest Program, or documentation from the U.S. Department of the Interior, Bureau of Indian Affairs that federal approval is not required.

-Once ARB or an Offset Project Registry approves an offset project for listing, the listing information is considered final, and may not be changed unless the Offset Project Operator changes during the crediting period.
+Once ARB or an Offset Project Registry approves an offset project for listing, the listing information is considered final, and may not be changed unless the Offset Project Operator changes.

-If the Offset Project Operator changes during the crediting period the new Offset Project Operator or Authorized Project Designee must submit updated listing information for the information that pertains to the Offset Project Operator and Authorized Project Designee, if applicable, to ARB or OPR within 30 calendar days of the change.
-(2) If the Offset Project Operator changes during the crediting period the new Offset Project Operator or Authorized Project Designee must submit the information required pursuant to section 95975(c) to ARB OPR within 30 calendar days of the change.
+If the Offset Project Operator changes prior to project completion or termination, the new Offset Project Operator or Authorized Project Designee must submit updated listing information to CARB or an Offset Project Registry within 45 calendar days of the change.
+The updated listing information to be submitted is the information specified in section 95975(j)(1) through (j)(8).

+If the Offset Project Operator changes prior to project completion or termination due to a sale or transfer of real property interests within the offset project boundary to an entity or individual pursuant to the requirements in section 95975.1, then the new Offset Project Operator must submit any updates to the offset project listing information in section 95975(c) to CARB and the applicable offset project registry within 60 days of the transfer of title.

 Limitations for Crediting Period Renewals.
 A crediting period may be renewed if the offset project meets the requirements for additionality pursuant to section 95973(a)(2) and in the applicable Compliance Offset Protocol.